 The application process is digital.
 The SmartME platform is completely secure and allows you to work on your proposal online, save it and return back to it again if you need to, and finally submit the proposal.
 You can save your application and come back to it as long as you are within the application deadline.

-SAIS 2 Innovation Fund Call for Proposals 2018/2 for Concept Notes opens on 29 November 2018 and closes on 31 January 2019.
-Pre-registration is now open for all interested applicants.
-All applicants should read these documents:
+SAIS 2 Innovation Fund Call for Proposals 2018/2 for Concept Notes opened on 29 November 2018 and closed on 31 January 2019.
+The Call for Proposals is now closed.

 SAIS 2 uses a digital application platform, SmartME, for the preparation and submission of proposals, this portal in functional only during the time when the call is open.